 - Before the player starts his backswing, he is basically standing upright, with shoulders level and chest facing forward toward the target.

 - As the player begins his backswing, he leans forward slightly— this allows for a higher backswing.
 His throwing shoulder drops a little and moves backward, causing his torso to twist backward slightly.
 At the same time, his non-throwing arm starts to move backward so that at the height of the backswing both arms are raised behind his back, balancing each other.

 - The player begins his throw.
 During the throw, his throwing shoulder dips slightly, so that during the throw it moves forward gracefully in a shallow U-shaped dip.
 At the same time, his torso starts to untwist, so that at the end of the follow-through his throwing shoulder is in front of his body.
-At this point his posture is “open”— an observer standing to his non-throwing side can see the front of his chest, as in this photo of Marco Foyot.
+At this point his posture is “open”— an observer standing to his non-throwing side can see the front of his chest, as in the photo of Marco Foyot at the top of this post.
 (For more pictures, see How to throw a boule.)

 Here is a sequence of clips from the Youtube video of Ledantec shooting during the final of the Masters de Petanque 2004.